Monthly portfolio brief

 Before investing in bonds, you should understand the risks involved, including credit risk and market risk.
 Bond investments are also subject to interest rate risk such that when interest rates rise, the prices of bonds can decrease, and the investor can lose principal value if the investment is sold prior to maturity.

-This information is general information only and should not be interpreted as specific investment advice.
+The opinions stated are for general information purposes only and should not be interpreted as specific investment advice.
 Investors should make investment decisions based on their unique investment objectives and financial situation.